 Industry representation in national and local organizations helps Hormel Foods establish an open dialogue to share best practices within the food industry regarding animal care handling and humane processing.
 We are proud to have a representative serving as a member, an officer or a director of the board of a wide array of industry organizations, which include:

-From birth, all designated market hogs are housed in a group pen setting.
+All designated market hogs are housed in a group pen setting from birth.
 The breeding sows at our company-owned farms in Arizona have transitioned to group sow housing.
-Company-owned farms in Colorado and Wyoming will begin the transition to group sow housing.
+Company-owned farms in Colorado and Wyoming will be transitioned to group sow housing by 2018.
+As of 2013, we have successfully converted 25 percent to group sow housing.
 This will help us maintain consistent animal handling practices, employee training, personnel transfer and reporting processes.
-By aligning our Colorado and Wyoming farms with our operations in Arizona, all Hormel Foods-owned farms will be in 100 percent group sow housing by 2018.

 We have also implemented quality management systems (QMS) at all company-owned hog production sites.
 On independent family farms that supply hogs to Hormel Foods, we require certification in the National Pork Board’s PQA Plus program.